aaronbloomfield/ics/hws/hw-networks.md

 In all cases, you will need to understand what it does - just running it with very few parameters will just spew out gibberish to the screen.

+Update: as fcrackzip has issues with Windows, we are revealing the password: `abcdez`.

 #### tcpdump

 A packet sniffing utility would run tcpdump, and parse the contents in real-time.
 We can write such programs using Python or, for more speed, C or C++.
 For this assignment, you won't need to write a program, but can instead just search for the data using any text-search mechanism (including opening it up in your favorite editor and searching the data).
 The data was collected using the following command: